-The Family Nurse Practitioner (APRN) functions as a member of a medical team and applies to the treatment of patient's the medical and related skills acquired through the training and/or experience required for this position.
-S/he may provide services within one or more Wheeler Clinic programs, and the relative concentration between and within programs may change with the needs of the Clinic.
+The Psychiatrist functions as a member of a multi-disciplinary team and contributes to the team and applies to the treatment of client's the psychiatric and related skills acquired through the training and/or experience required for this position.
+S/he may provide services within one or more Wheeler Clinic program(s), and the relative concentration between and within programs may change with the needs of the Clinic.

 Wheeler Clinic fosters positive change in the lives of individuals and families, as well as in communities.
 We provide cutting-edge human services that address a diverse range of needs and backgrounds, enhance strengths and provide the supports that encourage recovery from challenges for a satisfying life in the community.

 Wheeler Clinic offers access to a comprehensive array of benefits, including:

 - Anthem Medical, Prescription, Dental and Vision insurance

 - Health Savings Account (HSA), with company contribution of up to $1,000 per year

 - Wellness Programs

 - Company paid long-term disability insurance

 - 403(b) Plan, with clinic contributions for eligible employees